castacks/robovision-pretrained-transformer/README.md

 # robovision-pretrained-transformer
 Pretrained Transformer-based Feature Extractor for Robot Vision

-Credits to Unimatch, whose source code serves as the basis of our model
+Credits to Unimatch, whose source code serves as the basis of our model:

 @article{xu2023unifying,
   title={Unifying Flow, Stereo and Depth Estimation},